Skip to content

-The eight main Hawaiian Islands have some of the most beautiful waterfalls worldwide.
+The eight central Hawaiian Islands have some of the most beautiful waterfalls worldwide.
 Exploring the waterfalls, hiking along scenic trails to reach them, and swimming in their pools -if possible- are highly recommended activities on the Hawaiian Islands.

 This guide presents some of the best waterfalls in 5 different Hawaiian Islands.